Charlotte Area Transit System: Retired fleet

 Delivered in the fall of 2004, the three heritage streetcars, from Gomaco Trolley Company, were replacements of three non-owned historic streetcars that initially started the Charlotte Trolley in 1988.
 The streetcars operated along the, grade-separated, Charlotte Trolley from 2004 to 2006 and then on a limited schedule from 2008 to 2010, when the Charlotte Trolley ceased operations.
 The streetcars were then put back into service during the first phase of the CityLynx Gold Line; from 2015 to 2019, they operated along 1.5 mi line along Trade Street and Hawthorne Lane.
 In 2020, the replica trolleys were retired and sold to the Memphis Area Transit Authority (MATA) for $550,000.

 Built in Ida Grove, Iowa, they were 48.9 ft long, 10 ft wide and 12.9 ft tall, with a weight of 48,000 lb, and a crush load of 105 people (48 sitting and 57 standing).
 The exterior is painted green and yellow, while the interior was wood, including oak, cherry, birch, and plywood.
-Each streetcar had an ADA-compliant integrated wheelchair lift and air conditioning.
+Each streetcar had an accessible-compliant integrated wheelchair lift and air conditioning.
 Running equipment was a 30HP General Electric traction motor, utilizing 650 V DC via overhead lines.
 The streetcars had a top speed of 30 mph.

 Transit centers

-CATS currently operate four transit centers, with a fifth, Charlotte Gateway Station, currently under construction.
-The transit centers operate as a hub-and-spoke system, with the Charlotte Transportation Center being its center and Eastland, Rosa Parks Place, and Southpark as mini-hubs in their respective areas.
+CATS currently operates four transit centers, with a fifth, Charlotte Gateway Station, currently under construction.
+The transit centers operate as a hub-and-spoke system, with the Charlotte Transportation Center being its center and Eastland, Rosa Parks Place, and SouthPark as mini-hubs in their respective areas.